MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-microsoft-advertising.md

 - Exporting up to 500k profiles to Microsoft Advertising can take up to 20 minutes to complete.

-## Set up connection to Microsoft Advertising
+## Set up the connection to Microsoft Advertising

 1. Go to **Admin** > **Connections**.